rmanivannan/coverage-istanbul-wdio/README.md

 # Front-end JavaScript Functional test(end to end test) code coverage with Istanbul and WebDriverIO (Selenium)

-Sample code-base to generate test coverage with integration testing using WDIO(WebDriverIO)
+Sample code-base to generate test coverage with integration testing using WDIO(WebDriverIO) & Istanbul

 ## Highlevel understanding